 We get it!
 Another resource to incorporate into your classroom when you are already strapped for time.
 But Osceola Reads brings you Footsteps2Brilliance, an early literacy app geared for children ages pre-k through 3rd grade that you can work into your classroom routine.
-We’ve outlined seven ways you can easily start using Footsteps2Brilliance in your classroom today with little to no setup involved (we take care of that for you).
+We have outlined seven ways you can easily start using Footsteps2Brilliance in your classroom today with little to no setup involved (we take care of that for you).

 1. Using the MegaMouth Decoders Library, you can incorporate a Footsteps2Brilliance story into your phonics and comprehension lessons.
 With the ability to have the story read to the class, record yourself and students reading, or read independently, the scaffolding options for teachers and students are on point for all levels.
 The visual component available for all students and the manipulation of individual words makes for excellent features to help your students with phonics and comprehension practice in the context of an actual story.